andredesousa/docker-best-practices/README.md

 Making sure your application started quickly has always been a goal.
 But it's even more important in containers, which are often run at scale, and moved around between different servers.
-To achieve this, prefer small-sized base images, exclude unnecessary packages or libraries, prefer small-sized dependencies, copy only necessary files to the container, use multi-stage builds, use Ahead of Time compilation when possible, be aware of any tweaks you might make to your framework, etc.
+To achieve this, for example, prefer small-sized base images, exclude unnecessary packages or libraries, prefer small-sized dependencies, copy only necessary files to the container, use multi-stage builds, use Ahead of Time compilation when possible, be aware of any tweaks you might make to your framework, etc.

 ## Use specific image versions